Films with Special Guests

 Starring: Ashley Zukerman, Cliff "Method Man" Smith, David Paymer, Kyra Sedgwick, Milana Vayntrub

 An interfaith engaged couple plans a Shabbat dinner for their parents' first meeting.
 An unexpected death interrupts their plans.
-A Q&A follows the film with producer Adam Mitchell and actor John Bedford Lloyd.
+A Q&A follows the film with actor John Bedford Lloyd.